karloie/yaasp/README.md

 ## Configuration

-Configuration is done by mounting files to the */config* directory of the container.
+Configuration is done by mounting files to the */config* directory on the container.

 Example with banner, host keys and two users named *karl* and *khamphat*: